hazelnuthound/Tennessee-County-Classification/README.md

 When analyzing county-level data, it is often valuable to assess factors such as the degree of rurality, level of economic development, or the intrastate region of a county.
 This repository contains an R script that creates a file that seamlessly integrates with Census data using the GEOID field provided in Census API responses.
 The script includes classifications of Tennessee counties based on the following criteria:

 1. Appalachian Regional Commission (ARC) distressed county status for FY2017 through FY2025;
-2. Membership in a Core Based Statistical Area;
+2. Membership in a Core-Based Statistical Area;
 3. Tennessee Development District;
 4. Rurality as determined by the Tennessee Department of Economic and Community Development;
 5. USDA Rural-Urban Continuum Codes - 2013 and 2023 vintages;